sfahadh/JS_Tree_Algorithms/README.md

 ```
 Fahad Hussain
 ```

+### Credits
+Resources that I've looked into and used that have helped me build this repository are:
+- The Coding Interview Bootcamp: Algorithms + Data Structure by Stephen Grinder
+- Learning Data Structures in JavaScript from Scratch by Eric Traub
+- Leetcode.com
+- Hackerrank.com

 ### Note
 Problems may have been updated by the contributors and so some problems in this repo may not match exactly as the problem from the site it was retrieved from.